tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 $contact = new Entity\Contact();
 ```

-And finally you can pull a class from a different namespace into scope from
+And finally you can pull a class from a different namespace into scope with the
-another namespace with the `use` statement at the top of the file after the
+`use` statement.
+Add this at the top of the file just after the `namespace`
-`namespace` statement.
-This is the way I will prefer in most situations.
-Here
+statement.
+This is the way I prefer in most situations.
+Here's an example:
-is an example

 ```php
 <?php